tomimelo/basic-node-express-ts/README.md

 ### Development server

-Run `npm start` to compile and run the server.
-Server will be running by default in `http://localhost:3000/`.

-### Watch file changes

-To watch for file changes and restart server automatically is recommended to install [nodemon](https://github.com/remy/nodemon).
-You can install it globally by running `npm install -g nodemon`.
+To watch for file changes and restart server automatically is recommended to install [nodemon](https://github.com/remy/nodemon) and [ts-node](https://github.com/TypeStrong/ts-node).
+You can install both globally by running `npm install -g nodemon ts-node` or locally as a dev dependency with `npm install nodemon ts-node -D`.
 <br>
-Open a terminal and run `tsc -w` to recompile automatically on file changes.
-On another terminal run `nodemon .` to rerun server on file changes.
+Open a terminal and run `nodemon src/app.ts` to rerun server automatically on file changes.

 <!-- USAGE EXAMPLES -->
 ## Usage

+Run `npm start` to compile and run the server.
+Server will be running by default in `http://localhost:3000/`.

 Folder structure
 Helpers functions
 Valid error codes
 Error handler

 <!-- CONTACT -->
 ## Contact